parkermac/LiveOcean/x_tef/README_flux.txt

 Input: volumes.p and q_df_[season].p created above

 Output: indir = LiveOcean_output/tef/[*]/flux/
-    cc.to_pickle(indir + 'cc_' + source + '_' + season + sink_tag + '.p')
+    cc.to_pickle(indir + 'cc_' + source + '_' + season + sink_tag + '.p') # FINAL STATE WITH AGE
-    aa.to_pickle(indir + 'aa_' + source + '_' + season + sink_tag + '.p')
+    aa.to_pickle(indir + 'aa_' + source + '_' + season + sink_tag + '.p') # TIME DEPENDENT STATE

-Here cc is a DataFrame, same index as q_df, and the columns 'c' and 'ca' are the final (after say 6 years) values of the tracer, and an aging tracer.
+- cc is a DataFrame, same index as q_df, and the columns 'c' and 'ca' are the final (after say 6 years) values of the tracer, and an aging tracer.

-Also aa is a DataFrame of a full time-dependent array, which you could use to calculate residence times in experiments where you are setting up an initial condition.
+ - aa is a DataFrame of a full time-dependent array, which you could use to calculate residence times in experiments where you are setting up an initial condition.
 For aa the index is time, and the columns are the q_df indices.

 ------------------------------------------------------------------